jpaulm/javafbp/README.md

 Java Implementation of "Classical" Flow-Based Programming (FBP)

-Latest release is `v4.1.2`: the jar file - `javafbp-4.1.2.jar` - can be obtained from the Releases folder, from `build/libs`.
+Latest release is `v4.1.2`: the jar file - `javafbp-4.1.2.jar` - can be obtained from the Releases folder, or from `build/libs`.
 It will be available on Maven Central shortly (there may be a short period when the actual version and the shield info do not match):

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp.svg?label=JavaFBP)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp%22)